learn-co-curriculum/fewpjs-reviewing-server-communication/README.md

 # Reviewing Server Communication

-?: Choose which of the following IS NOT part of the process of programming "favoriting" a social media post.
+?: Choose which of the following is NOT part of the process of programming "favoriting" a social media post.

-( ) A click event on a heart icon triggers when the icon is clicked by an user.
+( ) A click event on a heart icon triggers a function.
-(X) The source HTML file is updated to display a full heart icon.
+(X) The source HTML file is updated to display a filled-in heart icon.
 ( ) The DOM is updated to display a full heart icon.
 ( ) A message is sent to the server when the click event runs.